nacular/doodle/docs/text.md

 }
 ```

-Simply inject it into your app--it is included in a default module--and pass it to Views that require it.
+Simply inject it into your app--it is included in a default modules--and pass it to Views that require it.
 Here is an update to the View above that draws _hello_ in its center.

 ```kotlin